WilliamJesUI/Symbiocle/README.md

 Symbiocle is a B2B platform connecting Indonesian factories with recyclers through AI-powered matchmaking — turning industrial waste into circular economy opportunities.

+Check Symbiocle out in this website --> symbiocle-eight.vercel.app
+Note: Do not visit from this link ❌ "https://symbiocle-lqdat71s6-williamjesuis-projects.vercel.app/" ❌
 ---

 ## 📸 Demo Flow